Batrachomyomachia: Authorship

 The Romans attributed the Batrachomyomachia to Homer, but according to Plutarch, it is the work of Pigres of Halicarnassus, either the brother or son of Artemisia I, the Queen of Caria, and an ally of Xerxes.
-Some modern scholars attribute the poem to an anonymous author who would have lived at the time of Alexander the Great, although other authors have been proposed, such as Lucian.
+In the nineteenth century, the poem was widely considered to be of the fifth century BC or somewhat earlier, but linguistic studies starting in the late 19th century suggest that the poem was written in the late Hellenistic period, or even under the early Roman Empire.
+Lucian has been suggested as a possible author, although this attribution would place the poem after Plutarch's death.